AgoraIO-Extensions/Electron-SDK/docs/apis.md

 <a name="AgoraRtcEngine+setVideoRenderFPS"></a>

 ### agoraRtcEngine.setVideoRenderFPS(fps)
-force set render fps globally.
+force set renderer fps globally.
 This is mainly used to improve the performance for js rendering once set, data will be forced to be sent with this fps.
 This can reduce cpu frequency of js rendering.
 This applies to ALL views except ones added to High FPS stream.